Fence Installer Christine

 First, pick materials wisely—pressure treated lumber and chain link tend to be less expensive than vinyl or iron while remaining strong.

 Fourth, compare estimates from multiple local fence companies.
-This lets you see a fair price range and avoid paying too much.
+Different installers charge different rates, and quotes help you avoid overspending.

 Another tip is to schedule installation during the off season, when contractors may offer discounts.